publicinnovation/whitepaper/agenda-resolution.md

 WHEREAS, the State of California is the region's largest employer and California has historically had a fractured state-local relationship and, thus, "Two Sacramentos";

-WHEREAS, the expectations of citizens are changing because of the modern affordances of digital technologies;
+WHEREAS, the expectations of citizens are changing due to modern affordances of digital technologies;

 WHEREAS, software is eating the world and the Sacramento region has a burgeoning startup scene;